deepset-ai/haystack-home/content/blog/memory-conversational-agents/index.md

 # Don’t forget to follow us

 As a company, deepset is invested in bringing LLMs to every application.
-In the process, we also educate people everywhere on all things NLP.
-If that sounds interesting to you, [follow us on Twitter](https://twitter.com/deepset_ai/).
+We also like sharing the latest insights on all things NLP with our community.
+If that sounds good to you, [follow us on Twitter](https://twitter.com/deepset_ai/).